MFEh2o/limnoEntryTool_TEMPLATE/README.md

 <img width="911" alt="Using this repository as a template" src="https://user-images.githubusercontent.com/37053323/118301989-ae374180-b4b1-11eb-9dc9-859191740b8a.png">

 3. In the dropdown menu, select the GitHub account that you would like to have as the owner of this repository.
-You can leave that as MFEh2o, or you can use your own GitHub account.
-I need to look more into what the repercussions of each of those choices will be.
+You can leave that as MFEh2o.

 <img width="430" alt="Choosing an owner for the repository" src="https://user-images.githubusercontent.com/37053323/118302217-f191b000-b4b1-11eb-9fc3-29c60de56e8e.png">